-at the Samuel Curtis Johnson Graduate School of Management and a Faculty Research Fellow at the National Bureau of Economic Research.
-She is also the academic director of the Smith Family Business Initiative.
-Most recently, Tsoutsoura was
+Associate Professor at the Samuel Curtis Johnson Graduate School of Management and the academic director of the Smith Family Business Initiative.
+During 2010-2017, Tsoutsoura was

 associate professor of finance at the Booth School of Business, University of Chicago.